Simple Way to Form Constant Radius Rails for Your Backyard Roller Coaster

 Before we begin, we need a tool to make our templates.
 For rails with constant radius, this is based off the equation x^2 + y^2 = r^2 and from that we can plot the points where we need to support our rails.
 I have created this Constant Radius Rail Guide to remove the math.
 Fill out the form to get access to the Roller Coaster Templates.
 Enjoy!

-Sign Up to Download Our Roller Coaster Design Tools
+Sign Up For Our *FREE* Coaster Newsletter

 We respect your email privacy